KiteX Backers— November Update — We’re shipping(!), but slowly

 Secondly: We confirmed the electronic work with direct battery connection and some MPPTs.

-Thirdly: We’re looking forwards to scaling the production, but you’ll still need to some patience with us.
+Thirdly: We’re looking forwards to scaling the production, but you’ll still need to some patients with us.
 We’ll try to be as open and honest about the challenges in return.

 Lastly, and most importantly: Wind Catcher has changed quite a bit from when you made your pledge.
 We’ll go over the details briefly, but otherwise you should dig into the old updates, there is much more info to be found.